 - i.
 Provide and maintain a dedicated email address (reps@ifco.ie) for Oireachtas members. - ii.
 Put in place formal feedback processes to obtain feedback from Oireachtas members. - iii.
 Comply with target deadlines and standards in terms of acknowledgements and responses to queries. - iv.
 The Director of IFCO has been designated with responsibility for ensuring the timely provision of information to members of the Oireachtas. - v.
 Report annually (in the Compliance Statement to the Minister) on compliance with standards set out in Circular 25/2016.

-- vi.
-Seek, where appropriate, to publish the response to queries from members of the Oireachtas on the IFCO's website. - 3.11 Governance obligations will also be reviewed as part of the overall monitoring process of this Oversight Agreement itself.
+vi.
+Seek, where appropriate, to publish the response to queries from members of the Oireachtas on the IFCO's website.